Learning the Japanese language is easier than you think

 Language Rhythm

-Unlike Chinese - a tonal language.
-Japanese works more a rhythm.
+Unlike Chinese which is a tonal language, the Japanese language works more around a rhythmic structure.
 Pauses in Japanese words can distinguish meaning.
 E.g. Saki - Ahead, O-saki ni - "Im off", "I'm going now".
-But Sakki - (the double consonent represents a pause.) means "before" or "previously"
+But Sakki - (the double consonant represents a pause.) means "before" or "previously".
+Foreigners need to be careful of this to avoid insulting e.g. "Jiiji" which the longer initial "i" is colloquial meaning for Grandpa, however "Jjij" is like saying "Old fart".

 Language Syntax